perfume genius would die to collaborate with mariah carey

 We catch up with singer Mike Hadreas as he tours his third album, to talk about SSION, high heels and feels.

 Reading interviews with Mike Hadreas you imagine that he might dissolve, at any moment, into a pool of his own tears.
 Journalists describe the Seattle-based singer, better known by his stage name Perfume Genius, as "fragile" and "melancholic."
-NME underlined the "rip-your-toenails-out-bleakness" of his first album, Learning.
-And Hadreas himself billed "17," a track from his second album, Put Your Back N 2 It, as a "gay suicide letter."
+The NME underlined the "rip-your-toenails-out-bleakness" of his first album, Learning.
+And Hadreas himself billed 17, a track from his second album, Put Your Back N 2 It, as a "gay suicide letter."

-But then you watch the video to "Queen," the epic single from his recently released third album, Too Bright, and you wonder if you got it all wrong.
-Wearing a metallic vest and sailor pants, he looks like someone you'd call up when you want to go dancing until 6am.
+But then you watch the video to Queen, the epic single from his recently released third album, Too Bright, and you wonder if you got it all wrong.
+Wearing a metallic vest and sailor trousers, he looks like someone you'd call up when you want to go dancing until 6am.
 While the song's lyrics draw from the same well of sadness as earlier tracks ("Don't you know your queen? / Cracked, peelin', riddled with disease"), that despair has morphed, at least in part, into anger and defiance.
 The sound is dark, crashing, synth-heavy and exuberant.

 In one scene, Hadreas stalks a boardroom table in high heels and shoves lobster tails into the faces of men in suits.
 Hadreas has spoken about the pressure in the music industry to be "less gay."
 And this scene (this album, even), with its empowering, campy energy, explicitly says "in your face."
-As he prepares for the US leg of his tour, we chat with Mike over the phone - from his mom's house, just north of Seattle - about what's different this time around.
+As he prepares for the US leg of his tour, we chat with Mike over the phone — from his mum's house, just north of Seattle — about what's different this time around.